-Enoch is only mentioned twice in the Bible: Genesis 5:18-24 and Hebrews 11:5.
+Enoch is only mentioned twice in the Bible: in Genesis 5:18-24 and Hebrews 11:5.
 Enoch lived very near the beginning of time.
-His father was Jared (5:18).
-Enoch was the father of Methuselah, who was the oldest man who ever lived – 969 years (5:21).
+His father was Jared (Genesis 5:18).
+Enoch was the father of Methuselah, who was the oldest man who ever lived – 969 years (Genesis 5:21).

-It seems that when Methuselah was born, Enoch began to “walk with God,” that is, he began to seek God, know God, serve God and pray to God.
+It seems that when Methuselah was born, Enoch began to “walk with God”, that is, he began to seek God, know God, serve God and pray to God.
 For 300 years he lived like this.
 Then at the age of 365 he disappeared.
-The Bible says “he walked with God, and then was no more, because God took him away” (5:23-24).
+The Bible says “he walked with God, and then was no more, because God took him away” (Genesis 5:23-24).

-This is probably similar to what happened to Elijah, who did not die either, God took him straight to heaven (see 2 Kings 2 verses 10-11).
-Hebrews 11:5 says “by faith Enoch was taken from this life, so that he did not experience death, he could not be found because God had taken him away, for before he was taken, he was commended as one who pleased God.”
+This is probably similar to what happened to Elijah, who did not die either, God took him straight to heaven (see 2 Kings 2:10-11).
+Hebrews 11:5 says “By faith Enoch was taken up so that he should not see death, and he was not found, because God had taken him.
+Now before he was taken he was commended as having pleased God.”

 There is nothing more to add in terms of what happened to Enoch, but he is an example to us of one who pleases God.
 First he had faith – believed God, obeyed all that he knew God wanted him to do (at that point there was no written law, all Enoch knew about God was what had been passed down by word of mouth from Adam and Eve), and Enoch was faithful in doing these things for 300 years, a long time.